miroslavvidovic/emacs.d/README.md

-# emacs.d
+# My emacs settings
-My personal emacs settings
+My personal emacs and ever-changing emacs settings.

+## Setup
+Clone the repository and run emacs.
+All the packages and dependencies will be installed automatically.